Metrol/dbtable/README.md

 ## What this does not do (and never will)
 There's no attempt to try to work through triggers or any database initiated validations.
 Just looking at the basics here.
 The complexity and load wouldn't be worth the efforts.

 This library does not work directly with any of the values that will be stored in a table.
-Instead, this is meant to be a tool used to assist other classes with handling values.
+Instead, this is meant to assist other classes that do handle values.

 ## Status
 Things are still pretty raw at the moment.
 Not ready for production as of 15Jun2016.